An anachronism in red

 Born and raised in Chicago, Lindsay Hope Simon spent her childhood with her nose in a book, usually Harry Potter.
 Her parents took her to the theatre often as a child, and she saw her first Broadway show (RENT) at age fourteen, at which point she decided New York would be her future home.
 Lindsay graduated as valedictorian of her high school and then chose to "waste her good grades and intelligence" and moved to New York to attend the Tisch School of the Arts at New York University.
 After three and a half years at Playwrights Horizons Theatre School and a semester abroad in Madrid, Spain (Lindsay is fluent in Spanish), she graduated with honors from NYU with a BFA in theatre, and currently resides in Brooklyn.

 Lindsay spent several summers performing as a part of the New York Renaissance Faire fight company, most recently portraying the (not-quite-period-appropriate) historical pirate Mary Read.
+Her first short play, Park Place, was produced as part of two one-act festivals in 2018.
 She recently finished her first full-length play, Scars Over Berlin (find out more here).
 Lindsay is a proud member of Cirque du Nuit immersive theatre ensemble - check them out here.